DoView Boards

 At any time, you can ask Claude to output the contents of the DoView Board in any format you like (e.g. as an itinerary, a list of gear, etc.) as you normally would when having a long text-based chat with Claude about planning a trip.

-A more complex DoView Board
+A more complex DoView Board: Building a house

 DoView Boards are scalable so that you can use them to plan for anything.
 Here is a DoView Board for everything you need to do to build a house.